zwxandy/zwxandy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 😎 Hi, I am currently a third-year master student at Institute for Artificial Intelligence, Peking University (PKU), supervised by [Prof. Meng Li](https://www.ai.pku.edu.cn/info/1158/2309.htm) and [Prof. Runsheng Wang](http://www.ai.pku.edu.cn/info/1170/1230.htm).
 Pior to that, I received the B.S. degree from University of Electronic Science and Technology of China (UESTC) in 2023, supervised by [Prof. Fan Zhou](https://sise.uestc.edu.cn/info/1035/9375.htm).
-My current research interests primarily focus on the **Efficient AI, Agentic AI, Multimodal LLM, and LLM Reasoning.** From 2022, I have also explored a lot in the field of **Privacy-Preserving Machine Learning (PPML)**, focusing on accelerating the private inference systems via protocol-algorithm co-optimization.
+My current research interests primarily focus on the **Efficient AI, Agentic AI, Multimodal LLM, and Reasoning.** From 2022 to 2025, I have also explored a lot in the field of **Privacy-Preserving Machine Learning (PPML)**, focusing on accelerating the private inference systems via protocol-algorithm co-optimization.
+I have Industry experience at Microsoft Research Asia (MSRA) and Zhipu (Z.ai) AutoGLM.
+At MSRA, I explore Excel spreadsheet intelligence with agentic code generation and built the next-generation Excel copilot; At AutoGLM, I explore computer-use agent (CUA) and co-develope AutoClaw (小龙虾).

 📝 Welcome to my [blog](https://xuanland.blog.csdn.net), where I keep recording my study notes and knowledge summaries about computer science from 2019 (😄 300+ blogs and 85w+ visits now!).